DiffuseHyperion/eaglercraftx-docker/Client/README.md

 # IMPORTANT!
 READ ME!!!
-Due to the nature of EaglercraftX's client, I will not provide a download for the client.
-YOU MUST PROVIDE IT YOURSELF.
+Due to the nature of EaglercraftX's client, I will not provide an image for the client.
+YOU MUST CREATE ONE YOURSELF.

 To do this, first create a folder called `client` in this folder.
 This is case-sensitive.